MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/reporting-services-management-pack-changes-history.md

 ### What's New

-- Added a new "Failed Subscriptions" monitor that produces alerts if there are any failed Report Subscriptions
+- Added a new "Failed Subscriptions" monitor that produces alerts if there are any failed Report Subscriptions or Scheduled Refresh Plans
 - Improved alert generation by adding the machine name to the 'Source' path in the alerts view
 - Updated the "Summary Dashboard" view.
 Now the 'SQL Server Reporting Services' tiles are combined as Instances and Deployments
 - Updated display strings